Visas & Immigration

 USCIS Form I-20

 Read and clearly understand the information on USCIS Form I-20.
-The International Student Advisor can issue a replacement I-20 if yours is lost, damaged, or stolen.
+The Director of International Student Services can issue a replacement I-20 if yours is lost, damaged, or stolen.
 Reprinted I-20s are tracked in SEVIS by the Department of Homeland Security, so you should request a replacement only if your I-20 has been lost, stolen, or damaged.

-If you need an updated I-20 because information in the current document has changed-such as a program extension, change of funding, change of degree level, etc. please contact the International Student Advisor.
+If you need an updated I-20 because the information in the current document has changed-such as a program extension, change of funding, change of degree level, etc., please contact the Director of International Student Services.

 Procedure for Requesting a Replacement I-20:

-3. You will receive an email from the International Student Advisor when your document is ready for pick up.
+- You will receive an email from the Director of International Student Services when your document is ready for pickup

 USCIS Form I-94